 Dear Cardiac Insider,

-Finally, we invite you to scroll through the links below for the rest of the news in cardiac imaging -- and to stay tuned to your Cardiac Imaging Digital Community for more news from the just-concluded ESC 2014 meeting.
+As ever, we invite you to scroll through the links below for the rest of the news in cardiac imaging in Europe, right here in your AuntMinnieEurope.com Cardiac Imaging Community.